Nwakakukaks/prototype/readme.md

 ## Sample prompts

-- Hey guys, I have an idea for a startup called LendChain—a decentralized lending platform that leverages smart contracts for secure collateral management and optimized yield generation.
+- Hey Jaden, I have an idea for a startup called LendChain—a decentralized lending platform that leverages smart contracts for secure collateral management and optimized yield generation.
 Our platform would use real-time risk assessments to dynamically adjust interest rates, provide instant loan approvals, and maintain full transparency through auditable smart contracts, ensuring both borrowers and lenders have a seamless, secure experience.

 -